Maximizing the Quality and Durability of Wood Products with the Right Dehumidifier

 The structure of a piece of wood has been compared with a bundle of straws.
 The straws represent the cells and capillaries of the wood.
 When a tree grows, water and food are transferred through the cells and carried throughout the tree.

-Once a tree falls, the free water in the wood is lost rather quickly, but the bound water trapped in the straw-like cell is slower to dissipate.
+Once a tree falls, the free water in the wood is lost quickly, but the bound water trapped in the straw-like cell is slower to dissipate.
 As the level of bound water is reduced, these straw-like cells get narrower in diameter but maintain their length.
-This is the fundamental reason that wood expands and contracts across its width but has almost no expansion length-wise.
+This is the fundamental reason wood expands and contracts across its width but has almost no length expansion.

 When working with wood, it is essential to allow it to expand and contract with changes in humidity.
 As humidity rises, the straw-like cells grow in diameter, with the opposite effect occurring as the relative humidity falls.